-The quarterly investment reports provided by the Investment Consultant will rate all underlying funds as Positive, Acceptable, Caution or Watch (see Investment Status Schedule).
+The quarterly investment reports provided by the Investment Consultant will rate all-each underlying funds Underlying Investment as Positive, Acceptable, Caution Pass or Fail as detailed in the following table, or Watch (see Investment Status Schedule).
 These ratings will serve to summarize performance for each fund.
+Underlying Investments falling below these performance standards and/or qualitative criteria will qualify for Watch status.

-Investment Status Schedule
+Investment Status Schedule Underlying Investment Rating Schedule